vg-json-data/sm-json-data/strats.md

 - _leaveNormally_: This indicates that can Samus leave through this door in a "normal" way, by walking, falling, or jumping.
 - _leaveWithRunway_: This indicates that a runway of a certain length is connected to the door, with which Samus can gain speed and run or jump through the door, among other possible actions.
 - _leaveShinecharged_: This indicates that it is possible to charge a shinespark and leave the room with a certain amount of time remaining on the shinecharge timer (e.g., so that a shinespark can be activated in the next room).
+- _leaveWithTemporaryBlue_: This indicates that Samus may leave through this door by jumping with temporary blue.
 - _leaveWithSpark_: This indicates that it is possible to shinespark through the door transition.
 - _leaveWithStoredFallSpeed_: This indicates that is is possible to walk through the door with the stored velocity to clip through floor tiles using a Moonfall.
 - _leaveWithGModeSetup_: This indicates that Samus can take enemy damage through the door transition, to set up R-mode or direct G-mode in the next room.